choieunsoh/express-generator-example/README.md

 ### Coursera: https://www.coursera.org/learn/server-side-nodejs

 This repo is a part of self-learning at Coursera.
-I learned the basics of Node, MongoDB ,Mongoose, various authentications.
+I learned the basics of Node, Express, MongoDB ,Mongoose, various authentications.

 I also use AWS MongoDB in this example.